 THE INCURSION OF THE WESTERN TA-TSIN

-At the early stage of the Meru Culture that originated from the Kun Lun range of Himalaya, we had seen that Ta-Tsin was located in Manipura and Ta-Tche was extending itself basically from the bay of Bengal to cover up the Malay Archipelago (The Man Race: The Country of Brahmans: The Countries of Brahmans).
-Now that the Meru Culture had completed its journey around mount Himalaya, Ta-Tche had expanded itself globally and its epicenter Ta-Tsin had been moved farther west.
+At the early stage of the Meru Culture that originated from the Kun-Lun range of Himalayas, we had seen that Ta-Tsin was located in Manipura.
+It was extending itself basically from the bay of Bengal to cover up the Malay Archipelago (The Man Race: The Spreading of the Himalayan Culture: The Countries of Brahmans).
+Now that the Meru Culture had completed its journey around mount Himalayas, Ta-Tche had expanded itself globally and its epicenter Ta-Tsin had been moved farther west.
 During the time that Chao-Ju-kua compiled his Chu-fan-chi records in 1178, Ta-Tsin became Rome as known to be the next center of modern western civilization.
-Either by fate or by design, we shall see that the rising of the Roman Empire was contemporary to Angkor and its final interference through the Mongols led to the down fall of the Khmer Empire (The Chola Dynasty: The Diversion: The economic Factor).
+Either by fate or by design, we shall see that the rising of the Roman Empire was contemporary to Angkor and its final interference through the Mongols led to the down fall of the Khmer Empire (The Chola Dynasty: The Diversion: The Economic Factor).

 As we had argued, the Legacy of Ta-Tche in the intercontinental trade between the west and east had been established since the settlement of the Meru Culture in Middle East by the western Kamboja that was confirmed by the next passage of the Chu-fan-chi.